Dhamapur Dam: Bio-diversity

-Planktons Diversity of Dhamapur lake: This report shows Lentic ecosystem like Dhamapur lake harbour a rich biodiversity of Planktons.
-Plankton diversity plays a key role in supporting food web aquatic ecosystems.
+Plankton Diversity of Dhamapur Lake: This report shows that a lentic ecosystem like Dhamapur Lake harbours a rich biodiversity of Planktons.
+Plankton diversity plays a key role in supporting food-web aquatic ecosystems.
 Plankton diversity 10 phytoplankton species (7 species of class Chlorophyceae, 1 species of class Euglenophyceae and 2 species of class Myxophycease) and 7 zooplankton species (4 species of Cladocera, 1 species of group Ostracoda and 2 species of group Rotifera) were recorded.
-Season wise highest diversity of both zooplankton and phytoplankton were observed in winter season.
-As compared to zooplankton, phytoplankton showed mark abundance in Dhamapur Lake.
+Season wise highest diversity of both zooplankton and phytoplankton was observed in the inter-season.
+As compared to zooplankton, phytoplankton showed marked abundance in Dhamapur Lake.

-Check list of Dhamapur Lake plants: Moist deciduous forest present around the Dhamapur Lake is the Reserve forest under the Sawantwadi Forest division.
-Dr. Balkrishna Gawade, eminent Botanist and Taxonomic along with the Interns of Syamantak "University of Life" lead a forest walk on 10 December 2017, with the aim of listing the plants in and around the Dhamapur Lake.
-Rare Endangered species like Crotalaria filipes Benth, Gnetum ula Brong and Northopegia colebrookiana (wight) Blume.In addition to this, the plant chlorophytum glaucoides blatter, which is categorized as vulnerable is located on the banks of the lake too.
+Checklist of Dhamapur Lake plants: Moist deciduous forest present around the Dhamapur Lake is the Reserve forest under the Sawantwadi Forest Division.
+Dr Balkrishna Gawade, eminent botanist, along with the Interns of Syamantak "University of Life", led a forest walk on 10 December 2017, to list the plants in and around the Dhamapur Lake.
+Rare and endangered species like Crotalaria filipes Benth, Gnetum ula Brong and Northopegia colebrookiana (Wight) Blume.
+In addition to this, the plant Chlorophytum glaucoides Blatt., which is categorised as vulnerable, is located on the banks of the lake too.